Understanding Sex Addiction - Sexual Compulsions You "Want to Stop but Can't"

 What Is Sex Addiction

-Sex addiction (Compulsive Sexual Behavior, CSB) is classified as an "impulse control disorder" in the WHO's ICD-11.
-It is a condition in which a person repeatedly fails to control sexual urges and behaviors, resulting in negative consequences for relationships, work, health, and legal standing.
+Sex addiction (Compulsive Sexual Behavior, CSB) is classified as an "impulse control disorder" in the WHO’s ICD-11.
+It is a condition where a person repeatedly fails to control sexual urges and behaviors, resulting in negative consequences for relationships, work, health, and legal standing.

 Sex addiction is different from simply having a strong sex drive.
 A high libido that does not interfere with daily life is not a problem.
 The core of sex addiction is "loss of control."
 You want to stop but cannot; you feel intense guilt and self-loathing afterward, yet you repeat the behavior.
 This vicious cycle is the defining feature of sex addiction.